Psalm 8

 Psalm 8:6-8

-You made him ruler over the works of your hands; you put everything under his feet: all flocks and herds, and the beasts of the field, the birds of the air, and the fish of the sea, and all that swim the paths of the seas.
+you had him rule what your hands made, you put everything under his feet — sheep and oxen, all of them, also the animals in the wilds, the birds in the air, the fish in the sea, whatever passes through the paths of the seas.

 How did God elevate mankind from the humble?
 As we see here, God put us in control of every creature that is on this earth.
 There are some, today, that will elevate animals to a place above their fellow man, but, that is not how God set things up.
 There are also those that mistreat animals and that is not right either as God wants us to be good rulers.
 Being a good ruler involves being like Jesus as He is the overall ruler of the earth and everything in it.